Skip to main content

 Source Code Removed

-Your VBA source is compiled into bytecode.
-There is no readable code left in the Office file or in the DLL.
-The VBA Editor shows only the Bridge module.
+Your VBA logic is compiled into bytecode.
+There is no readable business logic left in the protected copy or in the DLL - the VBA Editor shows only thin wrappers and the Bridge module.

 COM Access Preserved

 All COM object calls (Application, Workbooks, Documents, Ranges, Recordsets) work exactly as before.
-The bytecode interpreter handles COM interop seamlessly.
+The bytecode interpreter handles COM interop transparently.

 Digitally Signed Output